-Mr J Garner will ensure that all persons under their control are aware of the permit procedure and the work for which a permit is required.
+Mr J Davey will ensure that all persons under their control are aware of the permit procedure and the work for which a permit is required.

-GeMech Ltd will ensure that notices, signs, etc. prohibiting access to areas, plant, specific work without permits are displayed and that they are maintained in position and replaced immediately if lost, damaged or become unreadable.
+GeMech Foundations Ltd will ensure Client provides sufficient notices, signs, etc. prohibiting access to areas, plant, specific work without permits are displayed and that they are maintained in position and replaced immediately if lost, damaged or become unreadable.